 These are all general things you have to work around when studying abroad – it’s not specific to this school per se.
 If possible, I would try to avoid going during the summer months as this is a busy time with a lot of students doing summer exchanges.
 Nevertheless, you’ll still find it beneficial if you’re focused and keep on top of things.
 Just keep an open mind and you’ll be okay.

 I’ve listed below some other schools in Morocco I found on the internet.
 I can’t comment on them; though I know students who went to Subus-Asalam and Qalam and mentioned good reviews about them.

-Update: I came across the website of Madrassah Sharif al Wazzani for girls; there’s a similar one for boys in Majorca, Spain called Madrassah Muḥammad Wazzani.
-I know some of the Spanish boys go to this school first before going to Morocco as it serves as a good starting point.
+Update: I came across the website of Madrassah Sharif al Wazzani for girls; there’s a similar one for boys in Majorca, Spain called Madrassah Muhammad Wazzani.
+Some of the Spanish students I met go to this school before going to Morocco as it serves as a good starting point.

 Housing and Food

 There are a number of housing options in Morocco.
 Many students who come on exchange programs do a homestay with a local family.
 This is usually set up by the host institution where you study and they dictate the prices – I’ve seen this to be between $80-$100/week with meals included.
 Most students have a positive experience with this living arrangement; although you have to keep an open mind and be accepting of a new family and culture.

 Another housing option is the ALIF residence villa which is conveniently located across from the institute.
 It’s equipped with all the amenities one needs and saves you plenty of time and the frustration that can come with a new country.
 It’s relatively affordable too (about $300-$350/month depending on the room) but the prices go up in the summer and it can be hard to find a spot at that time too.
 Keep in mind the residence is co-ed and the atmosphere depends on the type of students living there at the time.
 Like with anywhere else, it’s your job to find good and wholesome company.